temporalio/documentation/docs/java/how-to-initialize-a-workflow-client-in-java.md

 With the Client defined, you can start interacting with the Temporal frontend service via the SDK APIs.

-Starting Workflows or sending Signals or Queries to Workflows must be done using `WorkflowStubs`.
+Starting Workflows or sending Signals or Queries to Workflows from within a Client must be done using `WorkflowStubs`.
 See [How to spawn a Workflow Execution in Java](/docs/java/how-to-spawn-a-workflow-execution-in-java) for details.